-Affecting about 3.5 million Americans, anemia is the most common blood condition in the United States.
+Anemia is the most common nutritional deficiency in the United States.
 It is a condition that develops when your blood lacks enough healthy red blood cells or hemoglobin.
 Hemoglobin is a main part of red blood cells and binds oxygen.
 If you have too few or abnormal red blood cells, or your hemoglobin is abnormal or low, the cells in your body will not get enough oxygen.
 Symptoms of anemia occur because organs aren't getting what they need to function properly.

-A complete blood count (CBC) gives important information about the kinds and numbers of cells in the blood, especially red blood cells, white blood cells and platelets.
-This panel of tests looks for many illnesses, including anemia, infections, and leukemia, in your blood.
+A CBC gives important information about the kinds and numbers of cells in the blood, especially red blood cells, white blood cells and platelets.
+This panel looks for many illnesses, including anemia, infections, and leukemia, in your blood.

-A comprehensive metabolic panel is a blood test that measures your sugar (glucose) level, electrolyte and fluid balance, kidney function, and liver function.
-This panel includes alt/sgpt, alkaline phosphatase, ast/sgot, bilrubin total, bun, calcium, carbon dioxide total, chloride, creatinine, globulin, glucose, potassium, protein total, sodium.
+CMP is a blood test that measures your sugar (glucose) level, electrolyte and fluid balance, kidney function, and liver function.
+This panel includes ALT/(SPGT), alkaline phosphatase, AST/SGOT, bilirubin total, bun, calcium, carbon dioxide total, chloride, creatinine, globulin, glucose, potassium, protein total, sodium.
 AG ratio, bun/creatinine ratio.

 Iron & TIBC